tbogdala/mindmeld/README.md

 * Confirm that not supplying a ConfigModelSetting context size uses -1 or auto for default.
 * BUG: ConfigModelSettings that are nullable might not be picking good defaults.
     ThreadCount to -1 causes crash for example so 1 is hardcoded in as a default if not supplied.
-* BUG: Crashes if existing logs have a model name that isn't imported
 * Show overall T/s or TG & PP T/s?